 As from September 2016, the Junior School has a brand new Performing Arts Centre with a number of large and wonderfully resourced music rooms.
-Every class from Reception through to Year 6 receive two lessons of music each week and all lessons are taught by professional and experienced musicians.
+Every class from Nursery through to Year 6 receive two lessons of music each week and all lessons are taught by professional and experienced musicians.

 The Performing Arts Centre offers all the benefits of the latest music technology, as well as more traditional teaching resources.

 The curriculum is varied and exciting.
 All classes sing regularly and make recordings of both their singing and practical performances.

 Hand written music theory plays an integral part in class music right the way from Year 1 to Year 6.
 The Junior School boasts a first class IT infrastructure and, as a result, music technology plays an active part in lessons.
 We use the following software: Music Ace, Groovy Shapes, Groovy Jungle, Groovy City and Sibelius.

 Other notable aspects of the curriculum are as follows

 Year 1: All pupils learn the descant recorder as part of their Music curriculum.